christianalfoni/reactx/README.md

 }
 ```

+**Mobx** is a tool that derives from building large complex single page applications that needs to be highly optimized for "app like" experience in interactions, application level state management and data fetching, mostly treating components as a "dumb" view.

-Explore the patterns that will help you build performant and complex state management in React applications.
+Explore the **patterns** that will help you build performant and complex state management in React applications.

 - [Constructor](./docs/01_pattern_constructor.md)
 - [Protected State](./docs/02_pattern_protected_state.md)